 - Septa transportation tokens are distributed twice a semester.
 You will receive enough tokens for half of the semester.

-- Students leaving Community Partner can ask a supervisor or staff member to walk them to their car or bus stop after service has ended.
+- Students leaving Community Partner in the afternoons and evenings can ask a supervisor or staff member to walk them to their car or bus stop after service has ended.

 - Connecting your service-learning experience to your job search